 Spend the night in Claremont to get ahead of the crowds and return for an extra night to unwind and take that well-deserved massage.
 Who needs to rush when relaxation awaits?

-Just looking to ride around town?
+Just looking to ride around beautiful Claremont Village?
 Honored as a Silver Level Bicycle Friendly Community by the League of American Bicyclists, Claremont’s streets are ideal for bicycling.
 There are plenty of beautiful, quiet tree-lined streets with majestic views of historic homes to ride through.
 Take advantage of the many parks in Claremont for a relaxing picnic.
 Memorial Park, Wheeler Park, and Blaisdell Park are popular choices with ample green spaces and picnic facilities.
-The town’s college campuses, which have all sorts of gorgeous buildings, lawns, and gardens to admire.
+The town’s college campuses also have gorgeous buildings, lawns, and gardens to admire.
 So grab your picnic lunch from The Cheese Cave or Wolfe’s Kitchen and Deli and pedal to check out some green areas and campus art installations.
 It’s the perfect way to spend an afternoon.

-At the Marshall Canyon Equestrian Center, just north of the city, you’ll find pony rides for youngsters along with guided trail rides into the nearby canyons that are full of wildflowers, streams, birds and other wildlife.
+At the Marshall Canyon Equestrian Center, just north of the city, you’ll find pony rides for youngsters and guided trail rides into the nearby canyons full of wildflowers, streams, birds and other wildlife.
 When the horses are spirited and their riders energetic, the romantic fantasy of riding into the sunset is only a hop, trot and gallop away.
 Equestrian facilities nearby include Fred Palmer Equestrian Center and Sycamore Canyon Equestrian Center.

-Popular public courses within eight miles of Claremont include Marshall Canyon in La Verne, Canyon Golf Course, Sierra Lake Golf Course in Fontana, Upland Hills Country Club, Los Serranos Country Club in Chino Hills and the San Dimas Canyon and Mountain Meadows Golf Course next to the Pomona Fairplex.
+Popular public courses within eight miles of Claremont include Marshall Canyon Golf Course in La Verne, Canyon Golf Course, Sierra Lake Golf Course in Fontana, Upland Hills Country Club, Los Serranos Country Club in Chino Hills and the San Dimas Canyon and Mountain Meadows Golf Course next to the Pomona Fairplex.

-Private courses that may offer visitors reciprocal privileges include Sierra La Verne Country Club, Red Hill Country Club and Glendora Country Club.
+Private courses offering visitors reciprocal privileges include Sierra La Verne Country Club, Red Hill Country Club and Glendora Country Club.